sakaki-/gentoo-on-b3/README.md

 Feel free to change this as desired; see [this volume](https://wiki.gentoo.org/wiki/Handbook:AMD64#Gentoo_network_configuration) of the Gentoo Handbook for further details.
 > If you have used previous versions of this live-USB, please note that the initial networking setup has changed.
 There is no need to specify the `/install/net` or `/install/resolv.conf` files, and the `copynetsetup` service is now disabled.

-> Please be aware that, because the image uses `kexec` to boot the [gentoo-b3-kernel](https://github.com/sakaki-/gentoo-b3-kernel), the MACs of the ethernet adaptors (`eth0` and `eth1`) are *not* set by U-Boot, but by the `setethermac` service (see the file `/etc/init.d/setethermac`, viewable [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/reference/setethermac)).
-Accordingly, if you add a `udev` rule to change the names of these interfaces, their MACs will not be correctly initialized, and you may be unable to connect; so please don't do that ^-^

 Note that the initial setup assumes you have a DHCP server on your network (on your ADSL router etc.).
 However, even if you do not (or have not hooked up your **wan** Ethernet port on boot), you *should* still be able to log in to your B3 (via the `lan` port, or, if available, over WiFi).
 You can then specify appropriate networking settings in `/etc/conf.d/net` for the `wan` port (`eth0`).
 Having done so, ensure the `wan` port is connected, and issue (as root) `/etc/init.d/net.eth0 restart` to bring the interface up.